splitwise/super_diff/README.md

     complex_data_structure.should == another_complex_data_structure

 It's true that RSpec gives you a difference between the two data structures, but all it really does is call `complex_data_structure.inspect` and `another_complex_data_structure.inspect` and then run the two strings through the ubiquitous unified diff tool that's ordinarily used to find the difference between two text files, which really isn't that helpful.
 So I set out to solve that problem.

-## Why not use Diff::LCS or <insert other tool here>?

-Because Diff::LCS really only works for arrays (as far as I know).
-My goal is for this to work with hashes too (or possibly other Enumerable types).

-As far as other tools, I know plenty of them exist, but from the brief googling I did, I didn't get the impression that any of them are that great or really give any helpful information.
-But feel free to prove me wrong.

 ## So what does it do?